astrogirlnim/WordWiseAI/documentation/testing/demo-modal-user-flows.md

 # Demo Modal User Flows - Testing Guide

 ## Overview
 This document outlines the testing procedures for the simplified demo modal functionality.
-The demo modal provides a guided tour of WordWise AI features through a dedicated demo page accessible to all users.
+The demo modal provides a guided tour of FunnelFluent AI features through a dedicated demo page accessible to all users.

 ## ✅ Testing Status: SIMPLIFIED SINGLE-FLOW IMPLEMENTATION
 **Test Date**: 2025-01-28